 Proper storage is the key to extending the expiration date of any food or drink and the same is true here.
-Dry ice must be stored properly to extend its shelf life.
+Dry ice must be stored and handled properly to extend its shelf life.

 Store dry ice in a cooler – proper storage of dry ice is to place it in an insulated cooler with the lid loosely closed.
 Make sure the lid is loose and do NOT use an airtight container, like we recommend for food, because the build up of carbon dioxide gases as the dry ice subliminates could cause the container to burst and send sharp pieces of plastic flying in all directions!

 Repeat: do NOT store dry ice in a completely airtight container.